 WARNING: THIS ARTICLE INCLUDES GRAPHIC IMAGES THAT SOME READERS MAY FIND DISTURBING

-This is the account of a boy who had been pronounced clinically dead thrice.
+This is the account of a boy who had been pronounced clinically dead three times.
 However, it was obviously not his time to go, so after he finally came to, he astounded his mother with what he saw—in Heaven.

 It all started one morning in 1997.
 Eight-year-old Landon Whitley was sitting in the backseat of his parent’s Pontiac Sunfire, on a trip back home from church.
 It was while crossing an intersection that Landon’s dad, Andy, started yelling.
 In a flash, an ambulance, which was returning to its station, T-boned the family’s car.